 How to say Happy Holidays to your dog - without the weight gain

 Be vigilant!
 Perhaps the most important preventive measure of all – your love and caring attention!
-This means that you’ll have to pay attention to what the kids might be feeding the dog (remind them that chocolate, raisins, onions and other human foods are dangerous for dogs – in addition to the fact that he doesn’t need the calories!) and check on whether his Christmas sweater isn’t just a bit too tight.
+This means that you’ll have to pay attention to what the kids might be feeding the dog (remind them that chocolate, raisins, onions and other human foods are dangerous for dogs – in addition to the fact that they don’t need the calories!) and check whether your dog’s Christmas jumper isn’t just a bit too tight.
 When you notice, you can do something about it, so be sure to keep an eye out!

-Treat him well!
-Measure out the correct amount of his daily kibble for his size, age and lifestyle according to the package instructions (a bit less if he needs to lose weight), but try not to feed it all at once.
-Instead, divide it into a few portions: breakfast, then a few kibbles here and there fed individually as treats, then dinner, with another few kibbles later as post-play treats to keep him delighted all day!
+Treat them well!
+Measure out the correct amount of daily kibble based on size, age and lifestyle, according to the package instructions (a bit less if weight loss is needed), but try not to feed it all at once.
+Instead, divide it into a few portions: breakfast, then a few kibbles here and there fed individually as treats, then dinner, with another few kibbles later as post-play treats to keep them delighted all day!

-Give him what he really wants!
-When he begs for a bit of your holiday latke, it’s not really the food that he’s asking for: what he’s really saying is “I want what you have, because I love you and admire you”.
-As a suitable answer, give him a good scratch behind the ears or on the belly and tell him you love him too – in terms he’ll understand far better than food!
+Give they what they really want!
+When your dogs begs for a bit of your Christmas treat, it’s not really the food they’re asking for: what they’re really saying is “I want what you have, because I love you and admire you”.
+As a suitable answer, give them a good scratch behind the ears or on the belly to tell them you love them too – in terms they’ll understand - which is far better than food!